internetfriendsforever/web-starter/readme.md

 ## Locales edition 🚩

 _This is a branch of the original web-starter.
-It features localization of the website frontend.
+It features localization of the website.
 Beware it is not neccessarily in sync with the original master branch._

 **Goals:**
 - Localize strings, dates, numbers, etc.